JakeSteam/blog-programming/_posts/2022-04-25-chasing-100-percent-crash-free-users-on-mobile.md

 Crashes don't come out of nowhere (well, almost never).
 Instead they are a symptom of programming issues, from accidentally trusting a variable to be non-nullable to assuming a device will always have a certain characteristic (especially prevalent on Android devices, some of which defy all expectations!).

 As such, during the investigation into a crash the root cause is often a future problem lying in wait.
-I remember a rare crash about device Widevine DRM capabilities.
+I previously experienced a rare crash around device Widevine DRM capabilities.
 We ignored it as it was only occurring on "Android TV boxes", the sometimes legally shady devices that aren't certified to playback encrypted content.
 A few weeks later however, we discovered a newly released OnePlus phone had somehow yet to gain the certification, so would crash too!

 The "fix" was to [check the DRM](https://stackoverflow.com/a/69739898/608312) was supported (despite all normal phones & tablets having it), and trying to help the user understand what was wrong by showing an error message.
 This approach [helps users find a solution themselves](https://droidboxforums.com/threads/drm-protected-content.20209/), and is a memorable example where I ignored a crash due to the unconventional device and regretted it.